junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > they get Lucifer into Nick

-Dean calls Cas's name the minute he's back in the bunker.
+Dean calls Cas's name the minute he steps back into the bunker.

 It was a long drive, just like Sam said and he also knew.
 It took them a whole day driving from Massachusetts to Kansas -- that's the only time Dean thinks flight might does have a reason to exist in US.
 And Cas still hasn't answered any of his calls or texts in that whole twenty-four hours of drive.